Is it permissible for a Christian to drink alcohol? My pastor does not allow church members or leaders to drink.

 In John 2, the headwaiter at the wedding was pleasantly surprised to discover that the new wine was the better wine (because it was the product of Jesus' miracle).
 By the circumstances and the nature of his remark, we must conclude that the "wine" in this story was the alcoholic drink, not merely unfermented grape juice.
 No guest would have reason to notice differences in the quality of unfermented grape juice (all grape juice is the same), nor would a host have any reason to hold back "better" grape juice for later in the evening.
 Only alcoholic wine varies in quality in the way the story suggests.
 Undoubtedly, the headwaiter was impressed by Jesus' wine-making skills, not His juice-making skills.

-Furthermore, in ancient times it was virtually impossible to store unfermented grape juice.
+Historically speaking, we know that all drink of the vine was fermented because in ancient times it was virtually impossible to store unfermented grape juice.
 Without refrigeration or preservatives, grape juice quickly sours and becomes rancid.
 So in Jesus' day, the safe way to store grape juice was to ferment it, because the alcohol in the wine prevented the juice from spoiling.
 This is why Jews often cut their wine with water to diminish the alcoholic effect, allowing them to drink more but without becoming drunk.

 Widespread storage of unfermented grape juice did not become a reality until Thomas Welch invented the pasteurizing of grape juice in 1869.
 Ironically, Welch was a Methodist minister opposed to Christians drinking alcohol, which motivated his research into ways of preserving unfermented grape juice.
 He was searching for a way to store nonalcoholic grape juice for use in the communion celebration since until his invention, most churches had little choice but to use alcoholic wine in the Lord's Supper observance.

 So any claims that Jesus and the disciples drank only unfermented grape juice instead of alcohol are false and wishful thinking by those opposed to alcohol.
 We know Jesus drank wine (as did His disciples) by the clear teaching of scripture.
-Therefore, when someone teaches that drinking alcohol is sinful (apart from drunkenness), they are misinterpreting scripture, misrepresenting Jesus actions, and trampling the liberty of other Christians.
+Therefore, when someone teaches that drinking alcohol is sinful (apart from drunkenness), they are misinterpreting scripture, misrepresenting Jesus' actions, and trampling the liberty of other Christians.

 When we consult the Bible on the topic of liberty, we find strong warnings against a Christian denying another his or her liberty in Christ.
 Romans 14 is a key chapter of scripture to guide us in this matter.
 Verses 1-9 teach the importance of allowing our brothers and sisters to hold different convictions about amoral matters.
 The word amoral refers to things that are neutral with respect to morality.
 Amoral matters are neither moral nor immoral by themselves; they have no inherent morality, and therefore they can be used for good or for evil purposes.
 Regarding amoral matters, we cannot establish absolute rules for Christian living that apply universally to all situations.